-Non-embedded Accommodation Description Recommendations for Use Assistive technology The student is able to use assistive technology, which includes such supports as typing on customized keyboards, assistance with using a mouse, mouth or head stick or other pointing devices, sticky keys, touch screen, and trackball, dictation (Speech- to-text) conversion, or voice recognition.
+Non-embedded Accommodation Description Recommendations for Use Assistive technology The student is able to use assistive technology, which includes such supports as typing on customized keyboards; assistance with using a mouse; mouth or head stick or other pointing devices; sticky keys; touch screen and trackball; dictation (speechto-text) conversion; or voice recognition.
 Appendix D includes the preliminary list of assistive technology devices available on the ELPA21 assessments, but this list is not considered comprehensive.
 Students who have difficulty manipulating a mouse or standard keyboard may need an alternative device.
 Braille A raised-dot code that individuals read with the fingertips.
 Graphic material (e.g., maps, charts, graphs, diagrams, and illustrations) is presented in a raised format (paper, thermoform, or refreshable braille).
-Both contracted and un-contracted braille (English Braille, American Edition) are available; Unified English Braille will be adopted for future assessments.
+Both contracted and un-contracted braille (in Unified English Braille) are available.
 Students who are blind or have low vision may read text via braille.
 Tactile overlays and graphics may also be used to assist the student in accessing content through touch.
 The use of this accommodation may result in the student needing additional overall time to complete the assessment.
 Large print paper test booklet A large print paper form of the test that is provided to the student with a visual impairment.
 The font size for the large print form is 18 point on paper sized 11 x 17.
 Students with visual impairments who may not be able to use zoom or magnifying devices to access the test and may need a large print paper version of the form.
-Scribe For the Writing domain, the student dictates her/his responses to an experienced educator who records verbatim what the student dictates.
-This accommodation may also be used to transcribe the student's written words from a device that uses dictation (Speech-to-text) and/or Word Prediction software to the online test platform when that system is not currently supported.
-Students who have documented significant motor or language processing difficulties, or who have had a recent injury (such as a broken hand or arm) that makes it difficult to produce responses may need to dictate their responses to a human, who then writes the student's responses verbatim either in the online test platform or on paper.
-For students who use dictation (Speech-to- text) and/or Word Prediction as a part of their regular daily instruction and
+Scribe For the writing domain, the student dictates responses to an experienced educator who records verbatim what the student dictates.
+This accommodation may also be used to transcribe the student's written words from a device that uses dictation (speech-to-text) and/or word prediction software to the online test platform when that system is not currently supported.
+Students who have documented significant motor or language processing difficulties or who have had a recent injury (such as a broken hand or arm) that makes it difficult to produce responses may need to dictate their responses to a human, who then writes the student's responses verbatim either in the online test platform or on paper.
+For students who use dictation (speech-to-text) and/or word prediction as a part of their regular daily instruction and